DoughnutsNCookies/42KL-CP-Minishell/README.md

 - Display a prompt when waiting for a new command.
 - Have a working history.
 - Search and launch the right executable based on the `PATH` variable or using a relative or an absolute path.
-- Not interpret unclosed quotes or special characters which are not required by the subject such as `\` or `;`.
+- Do not interpret unclosed quotes or special characters which are not required by the subject such as `\` or `;`.
 - Handle `’` which should prevent the shell from interpreting the meta-characters in the quoted sequence.
 - Handle `"` which should prevent the shell from interpreting the meta-characters in the quoted sequence except for `$`.